stubz151/analytics-accelerator-s3/README.md

 * Utilize optimizations specific to [Apache Parquet](https://parquet.apache.org/) files, such as pre-fetching metadata located in the footer of the object and predictive column pre-fetching.
 * Improve the price performance for your data analytics applications, such as workloads based on [Apache Spark](https://spark.apache.org/).

-## Current status
+## Current Status

+The Analytics Accelerator Library for Amazon S3 has been tested and integrated with the [Apache Hadoop S3A](https://github.com/apache/hadoop) client, and is currently in the process of being integrated into the [Iceberg S3FileIO](https://github.com/apache/iceberg) client.
+It is also tested for datasets stored in [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html).

-Analytics Accelerator Library for Amazon S3 is **currently an alpha release and should not be used in production**.
-We're especially interested in early feedback on features, performance, and compatibility.
+We're constantly working on improving Analytics Accelerator Library for Amazon S3 and are interested in hearing your feedback on features, performance, and compatibility.
 Please send feedback by [opening a GitHub issue](https://github.com/awslabs/analytics-accelerator-s3/issues/new/choose).

 ## Getting Started

-Alpha version of the library provides an interface for a seekable input stream.
-The library is currently being integrated and tested with the [Apache Hadoop S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.) client.
+You can use Analytics Accelerator Library for Amazon S3 either as a standalone library or with Hadoop library and Spark engine.
+For Spark engine, it also supports [Iceberg](https://github.com/apache/iceberg)'s open table format as well as [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html).
+Integrations with Hadoop and Iceberg are turned off by default.
+We describe how to enable Analytics Accelerator Library for Amazon S3 below.

+### Standalone Usage

 To get started, import the library dependency from Maven into your project: